-This vehicle which is difficult to be deployed in duties of the pool due to low fuel efficiency, had been used for attaching to Staff Officers from time to time.
-However, those officers are unwilling to obtain this vehicle for a long period due to the excessive fuel consumption when running in Colombo and suburban city limits.
+This vehicle which difficult to be deployed in duties of the pool due to low fuel efficiency, had been used for attaching to Staff Officers from time to time.
+However, those officers are unwilling to obtain this vehicle for a long period due excessive fuel to the consumption when running in Colombo and suburban city limits.

 At present it has been attached temporarily to the Additional Secretary (Development) as his official vehicle is under repairs.

-The Ministry of Plantations and 03 State Ministries utilize the resources belonging to this Ministry and accordingly, in providing vehicles for officers entitled to official vehicles including 04 Honourable
+The Ministry of Plantations and 03 State Ministries utilize the resources belonging to this Ministry and accordingly, in providing vehicles for officers entitled to official vehicles including 04 Honourable Ministers, 04 Secretaries and other Staff Officers. it is kindly informed that these vehicles can be effectively made use of.